Ernyoke/certified-aws-devops-professional/1-sdlc-automation/codepipeline.md

     - Example of stages: Build, Test, Deploy, LoadTest
     - Stages can have manual approval steps

+## CodePipeline Concepts

+- **Pipeline**: is a workflow construct that describes how software changes go through a release process.
+Each pipeline is made up of a series of stages
+- **Stage**:  is a logical unit we can use to isolate an environment and to limit the number of concurrent changes in that environment.
+Each stage contains actions that are performed on the application artifacts
+- **Action**: is a set of operations performed on application code and configured so that the actions run in the pipeline at a specified point.
+Valid CodePipeline action types are source, build, test, deploy, approval, and invoke

 ## CodePipeline Artifacts

 - Each pipeline stage can create artifacts